GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * [SFINAE](https://en.wikipedia.org/wiki/Substitution_failure_is_not_an_error) in C++, which is utilized in the [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming).

-Because extensive use of generic programming may result in uncontrollable binary code bloat, it is often considered harmful by byte-counting programmers.
+Because extensive use of generics may result in uncontrollable binary code bloat, this approach is often considered harmful by byte-counting programmers.

 #### Aspect-Oriented Programming